I3A-NavSys/utrafman_sim/docs/intro.md

 - **Development and Testing of UTM Services:** U-TRAFMAN offers a platform for the development and testing of Unmanned Traffic Management (UTM) services and frameworks, allowing you to validate their effectiveness.
 Data generated during simulations can be stored and analyzed post-simulation to assist with further analysis and debugging.

-To achieve these objectives, the simulator comprises the following components/technologies.
+The simulator is developed emplying the following components and technologies.

 ## Robotic Operating System (ROS 1)